 Administrative and classified staff provide a full range of strong support services for a highly diverse, amazingly talented student population.
 We strive to provide learning opportunities and support services that prepare students for the contemporary workplace, to be contributing members of society, and to pursue future educational goals.

 Both colleges are regionally accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC) of the Western Association of Schools and Colleges.
 The colleges most recent evaluation occurred in October 2012, and a follow-up visit is scheduled for October 2013.

 Please enjoy your exploration of the YCCD web site to learn of the many exciting educational opportunities available in our District.

 Dr. Douglas B. Houston serves as the Chancellor of the Yuba Community College District (YCCD), his second CEO position in the State of California.
-Dr. Houston's 34-years career has been in various leadership roles: as commander of various military units, as an administrator to several community colleges, as a Boy Scout leader, and in various leadership roles in his church and community.
+Dr. Houston's 37-year career has been in various leadership roles: as an administrator to several community colleges, as commander of various military units, as a Boy Scout leader, and in various leadership roles in his church and community.
 He has taught full and part-time at the community college and university level, including as a Physics Professor at West Point.
 A strong believer in servant leadership, he feels public higher education is a sacred trust and thinks of his job as a "calling."